logion-network/logion-api/website/docs/client/introduction.md

 * RPC nodes for accessing the chain,
 * a directory service exposing the identity data of the Logion Legal Officer.

-Logion's client interacts with the Logion chain (throught RPC nodes), the REST API exposed by each node of the network and the directory.
+Logion's client interacts with the Logion chain (through RPC nodes), the REST API exposed by each node of the network and the directory.
 The other services are publicly accessible.

 The client's purpose is to merge data coming from the chain and the nodes